Felix M. Warburg House: The Jewish Museum

 The JTS opened the Jewish Museum in the mansion in 1947.
 The museum held a preview of its first exhibit on May 6, 1947, displaying one thousand items on the Warburg House's first two stories.
 Two days later, the museum formally opened to the general public.
 Frieda Warburg said that, when she re-entered the house for the first time after its renovation, "I discovered to my joy that instead of depressing me, it gave me a wonderful feeling of happiness."
-The Jewish Museum opened a third exhibition on another story of the house in November 1947.
-In the two years after it relocated to the Warburg House, the museum had 175,000 visitors; this number had increased to 500,000 by 1952.
+The museum opened a third exhibition in another story of the house in November 1947.
+In the two years after it relocated to the Warburg House, the museum had 175,000 visitors; by 1952, it had recorded almost half a million cumulative visitors.
 Adam List designed a sculpture garden next to the museum, which was dedicated in 1959.